Types of Cuts

 The Large Dice

-The large dice is primarily used for stews, long-cooking dishes and for mirepoix in stocks.
+The large dice types of cuts are primarily used for stews, long-cooking dishes and for mirepoix in stocks.
 The large dice is important, because it is relatively quick, has a great imposing nature and looks professional.
 When cutting a large dice, you will tend to have a higher waste when trying to get nicely cut pieces using the method describing how to square off your item.
 Remember when doing any cutting or dicing to use the method best suited for your dish.

 Dimensions: 12mm X 12mm X 12mm (1/2 in X 1/2 in X 1/2 in).